daemonza/BookHero/README.md

 Click on "API access" and copy the API key and enter it on the Settings page in Bookhero

-Click the "Scan now" button at the top for BookHero to start scanning for books and importing them.
+Click the "Scan" button in the top bar for BookHero to start scanning for books and importing them.

 To stop BookHero run :